Ukraine: Ministers Step Down Amid Expanding Energoatom Corruption Probe

 “I am not clinging to the position.
 Suspension is the right and civilized approach.
 I will defend myself legally.”

-Meanwhile, President Volodymyr Zelenskyy is preparing to impose sanctions on Oleksandr Tsukerman and his associate Timur Mindich.
-Both men are also implicated in the corruption scheme.
+Meanwhile, President Volodymyr Zelenskyy has imposed sanctions on Oleksandr Tsukerman and his associate Timur Mindich.
+Both men are also implicated in the corruption scheme and have fled the country.
+The Ukrainian president is expected to sign the sanctions into force following the council's approval.

 Prime Minister Yulia Svyrydenko later confirmed that the government had formally launched the sanctions process.